DirkJMartens/ScratchMonkey-shield/README.md

 - When used in combination with the stock-version of "avrdude", only the last 3 ("STK500 mode") are usable.
 - If you recompile the "avrdude" source code modified with the patch, the first 3 should also work (have not tested/tried myself).
 - Regardless of "avrdude" version used, the connections/wiring between the Uno-programmer and target-chip will be different.
-- Further, ensure you are using the right connection diagram depending on whether you want to program using ISP, HVSP or HVSP.
+- Further, ensure you are using the right connection diagram depending on whether you want to program using ISP, HVSP or HVPP.
 - Also the target AVR chip you use will change the wiring.
 Kindly refer to the documentation of Scratchmonkey for details.
 - And only the patched version of "avrdude" will have the LEDs working.
+- The ISP-method can use a standard "Arduino as ISP" shield as it uses only the standard 6 ICSP connections (MISO/MOSI/SCK/SS/Vcc/GND).
+- The shield I created is the "HVPP" version (see pic).
+It is implemented on a perfboard shield using wire-wrapping and ZIF-socket.
+- In the bottom-right hand corner are the connections for +12V, +5V and GND.